The Trust Leadership Development Academy (LDA) Toolkit

 PLEASE NOTE: If you are taping the retreat (or any portion), remember to get permission from all attendees.

 The Sample Agenda in Box 1 and the previous sample agendas are based on a typical OPA LDA two-day retreat.
 This may assist you in considering topics and content you want to include in your retreat.
 If you choose a one-day retreat, you may consider providing only one leadership presentation.
 If your Fellows have taken inventories (e.g., FIRO-B), you could review those results in a Fellows meeting.
 Make sure you have an instructor who is knowledgeable about the purpose, interpretation, and applicability of the inventory.
+Click here for more information on the use of assessment tools in your LDA.
 You will likely have time to review mentoring, projects, meetings and LDA requirements.
 One of the most fundamental aspects of a successful LDA of any duration is engagement.
 You will not want to short-change the welcome, introductions, discussing the presentations, and what was learned at the retreat.
 We have also included a general tool to promote learning which can be used by Fellows to consolidate their learning from a retreat or any other substantive LDA session.
 Click here to download Sample Takeaways Worksheet.

 SAMPLE RETREAT AGENDA